suchmememanyskill/CssLoader-ThemeDb/README.md

     - After selecting a tab, you should be able to see the html and css used for that specific tab, like the screenshot above

 ## Making a theme compatible with the Css Loader
 Themes are folders with css files and a single `theme.json` inside.
-The theme.json determines how everything will be displayed, and any dropdown options if the theme has them
+The theme.json determines how everything will be displayed, and any dropdown options if the theme has them.
+The Css Loader loads themes from `/home/deck/homebrew/themes`

 ### Simple themes
 ![SimpleTheme](images/Readme/simpletheme.png)